-Why copy operating system (OS) to USB drive in Windows?
+Why copy Windows operating system (OS) to USB drive?

-Turn to third-party software is also an outlet sometimes when built-in tools cannot satisfy us.
-AOMEI Backupper Professional is reliable backup and recovery solution for Windows-based computers such as Windows 10, 8, 8.1, 7, Vista and Windows XP.
-It makes backup OS to USB drive as easy as backup to other hard drives.
+If built-in tools fail to work or meet your requirements, third-party software is also an option.
+AOMEI Backupper Professional is a reliable backup and recovery solution for Windows-based computers such as Windows 10, 8, 8.1, 7, Vista and Windows XP.
+It makes backup computer to USB flash drive as easy as backup to other hard drives.

 This solution supports almost all removable USB drive (USB 1.0/2.0/3.0), thumb drive, pen drive etc. Backup for once or for long run depends on your requirements.
 Its incremental backup and differential backup will save much USB space for you.
 Download the free trial and give it shot.

-How to copy operating system to USB flash drive with AOMEI Backupper?
+How to copy operating system to USB flash drive step by step?

 1. Connect the USB drive to computer.
 Install and launch AOMEI Backupper.
 Click System Backup under Backup tab.